opendevstack/ods-core/shared-images/airflow/README.md

 ### Generic OAuth backend

-A generic OAuth backend is included in this image to enabled Airflow to authenticate against any OAuth server including the one from OpenShift
+A generic OAuth backend is included in this image to enabled Airflow to authenticate against any OAuth server including the one from OpenShift.

 ### OpenShift Plugin